 This is what it means to be a holy community: to join together for our own and for our common purpose.
 The wheel of life will undoubtedly turn for us all, and we may arrive looking for a minyan someday and hope to find nine others to make it possible to say kaddish.

 If you don’t think you’re familiar enough with the service, don’t read Hebrew or simply have questions, our leader will help you find your way.
 If you have children, they are welcome too.
 Young women and men who are bar or bat mitzvah age or older will be counted as one of the adults, so please bring them.

-We hold evening every Monday, and every other Thursday at 8pm.
+We hold evening every Monday, and once monthly on Thursdays.
 We ask members of the HBT community to join in a service—service to others and service to the Divine.
 We need ten Jews over the age of 13 in order to say kaddish as part of the service.
 If you have plans to be at a meeting or class, please come early to be a part of the minyan.

 The community of Hillel B’nai Torah is a remarkable and diverse mix of individuals who, by coming together, create a vibrant and welcoming Jewish experience for all of us.
 One of our enduring traditions is the weekday minyan.